vernak2539/words-byvernacchia/src/content/blog/2023/05/astro-content-collection-month-and-year-pages.md

 import path from "path";
 import fs from "fs";

+// Helper function that returns an array of directory
-const getDirsInDir = (dir: string) => {
+// names one level down from the given directory const getDirsInDir = (dir: string) => {
     return fs
         .readdirSync(dir, { withFileTypes: true })